flancia-coop/doc.anagora.org/bonfire-socialcoop.md

     - Previously discussed with [[Eduardo Mercovich]] how social.coop could advance their experiment w.r.t. bonfire
 - Flacian: a year ago we set up a test instance: http://bonfire.social.coop/
 - maybe we could use it as Loomio replacement or complement (like the meta space for members to discuss the co-op)?
-- could use SSO to log in which we have set up
+- could use SSO to log in which we have set up (bonfire supports oauth and openid connect)
 - this would start as a local-users-only instance (without federation turned on) or at least ability to limit polls to members only
 - the local-only approach would make sense also for the bonfire project
     - 'accepted answer' which was developed for the open science project (interesting) could also benefit social.coop